Mustafa Kamil Pasha: Ideology

-Kamil had what was described as a "complicated loyalties" owing to Egypt's status as an Ottoman vilayat (province) that was self-governing under the descendants of Mohammad Ali the Great that had been occupied by Britain in 1882.
+Kamil had what was described as a "complicated loyalties" owing to Egypt's status as an Ottoman vilayet (province) that was self-governing under the descendants of Mohammad Ali of Egypt that had been occupied by Britain in 1882.
 Like most Egyptians of his generation, Kamil saw the Khedives as the legitimate rulers of Egypt, who in turn owned their loyalty to the Ottoman Sultan-Caliph in Constantinople.
-He also called on Khedive Abbas to grant constitutional government to his subjects.
+He also called on Khedive Abbas II to grant constitutional government to his subjects.
 Realizing that Egypt could not expel the British by force, Kamil confided his efforts to public relations, writing: "The wise among the British have realized the danger of their occupation of Egypt.
 What they need to know is the true feelings of the Egyptian nation, its fears, hopes, and the truth.
 This would force their government to evacuate the Nile Valley.
 The best thing that we Egyptians can do now is to advertise the truth to Europe with as many languages as possible, especially in English and French."

 In 1900, Kamil founded the newspaper Al Liwa ("The Standard") as a platform for his views and utilized his skill as both a journalist and lawyer.
 He also founded a boys' school open to Egyptian Muslims, Christians, and Jews.
 A Francophile, Kamil was much influenced by French republican values of Liberté, Égalité, Fraternité, seeing France as the embodiment of the values of progress, prosperity, and freedom.
-Kamil's writing help to redefine loyalty to al-watan ("the homeland") in terms stressing the importance of education, nizam (order), and love of al-watan, implicitly criticizing the state created by Mohammad Ali the Great, which was run on very militarist lines.
+Kamil's writing help to redefine loyalty to al-watan ("the homeland") in terms stressing the importance of education, nizam (order), and love of al-watan, implicitly criticizing the state created by Mohammad Ali the Great, which was run on militarist lines.
 Like many other Egyptian nationalists of the early 20th century, Kamil took pride in the achievements of the ancient Egyptian civilization, which for him showed that Egypt had a history of statehood going back thousands of years, which set the Egyptians apart from other peoples.